bubububuinen/Chat-app/SECURITY.md

 :warning: ## Reporting a Vulnerability :warning:

-Report any Bug, Leak or possible Vulnerability to the owner IMMEDIATENELY!
+Report any Bug, Leak or possible Vulnerability to the owner IMMEDIATENELY! (lying about a bug, leak etc. will result you in getting blocked for future commissions)